Pruthul7/image-to-path/README.md

-# image-to-path
+# imagetopath
-This code would take a picture and turn it to the path to help an output device to move on it's own.
+this code would take picture and turn it to the path, so that it can be print on paper by some external device like arduino or raspberri pi